 With endless streams, creeks, and lakes across the state, it’s hard to find a place where you can’t fish.
 To find the best Pennsylvania fishing and perfect trip more straightforwardly, we recommend using the search bar above or reading the choices.

 5 Best Places to Fish in Pennsylvania

 Top Fish Species in Pennsylvania

-Lake Wallenpaupack is a 5,700-acre lake located between Wayne and Pike County in the Northeastern part of PA.
+Lake Wallenpaupack is a 5,700-acre lake located between Wayne and Pike County in the Northeastern part of fishing Pennsylvania.
 The lake is more elongated than more expansive, with a total length of 13 miles.
 The lake has many rural areas, only accessible by powerboat.
 Unlike many lakes in PA, Lake Wallenpaupack has no speed limit or horsepower rating restrictions.

 Because this lake is many used for pleasure boating, the weekends and summer traffic can be excessive.
 Larger pontoons, jet skis, and speedboats are active, so stay on the right side of the buoys.
 There are several areas to lunch, some big, some small if you can avoid the big boats on weekends.

 The lake is 60 feet deep in places and has many underwater points and islands to focus on for fishing.
 The more preventive areas do have seasonal vegetation, but the lake is clear of grass.

 Your focus should be on smallmouth and largemouth bass, but they do stock the lake with striped bass, Wall-eye, and brown trout fishery.